What’s the number one challenge you face when pursuing your dreams?

 I’m not saying you don’t have financial responsibilities, but we’re all where we are because we made certain decisions.
 Don’t sweat the past, just move forward.

 Sure I didn’t know then what I’d be doing exactly now.
-I didn’t even know that have this blog or even crazier that I’d be creating my own online courses and resources.
+I didn’t even know that I have this blog or even crazier than I’d be creating my own online courses and resources.

 All I knew was that in order for me to pursue my dream life, I needed financial freedom and I was going to have it no matter what.